-- both schemas are arrays whose item types match - both schemas are maps whose value types match - both schemas are enums whose (unqualified) names match - both schemas are fixed whose sizes and (unqualified) names match - both schemas are records with the same (unqualified) name - either schema is a union - both schemas have same primitive type - the writer's schema may be promoted to the reader's as follows: - int is promotable to long, float, or double - long is promotable to float or double - float is promotable to double - string is promotable to bytes - bytes is promotable to string - if both are records: - the ordering of fields may be different: fields are matched by name. - schemas for fields with the same name in both records are resolved recursively. - if the writer's record contains a field with a name not present in the reader's record, the writer's value for that field is ignored. - if the reader's record schema has a field that contains a default value, and writer's schema does not have a field with the same name, then the reader should use the default value from its field. - if the reader's record schema has a field with no default value, and writer's schema does not have a field with the same name, an error is signalled.
+- both schemas are arrays whose item types match - both schemas are maps whose value types match - both schemas are enums whose names match - both schemas are fixed whose sizes and names match - both schemas are records with the same name - either schema is a union - both schemas have same primitive type - the writer's schema may be promoted to the reader's as follows: - int is promotable to long, float, or double - long is promotable to float or double - float is promotable to double if both are records:

+- the ordering of fields may be different: fields are matched by name. - schemas for fields with the same name in both records are resolved recursively. - if the writer's record contains a field with a name not present in the reader's record, the writer's value for that field is ignored. - if the reader's record schema has a field that contains a default value, and writer's schema does not have a field with the same name, then the reader should use the default value from its field. - if the reader's record schema has a field with no default value, and writer's schema does not have a field with the same name, an error is signalled.